Work and reversibility in quantum thermodynamics: Preliminaries

-Within the resource theory approach to quantum thermodynamics, there are various different classes of thermodynamic operations.
-Most of the classes we will study in this paper have in common that, given a particular fixed temperature $T$, we may access a bath described by a Hamiltonian $H_B$ and thermal state $\hat{\tau}_B = \exp(-\beta H_B)/Z_B$, where $\beta = 1/(kT)$ is the inverse temperature, $k$ is the Boltzmann constant, and $Z_B$ is the partition function.
-To help us, we may also make use of catalysts in states $\eta_{C_i}$ with Hamiltonian $H_C=\oplus_{i=1}^n H_{C_i}$.
-Let $H_S$ be the Hamiltonian associated with the system $S$ and let $U$ denote a unitary that acts on the system $S$, the battery $W$, the catalysts $C=\otimes_{i=1}^n C_i$, and the bath $B$.
-The only unitary transformations $U$ that are allowed are those which conserve total energy.
-That is, the allowed unitaries are such that $[U,H]=0$, where $H = H_S + H_W + H_C + H_B$ is the total Hamiltonian.
+Let us now describe a prominent class of processes that we will be dealing with, known in the resource theory approach as \emph{thermal operations}~\cite{2ndlaws}.
+Given a particular fixed temperature $T$, we may access a bath described by a Hamiltonian $H_B$ and thermal state $\hat{\tau}_B = \exp(-\beta H_B)/Z_B$, where $\beta = 1/(kT)$ is the inverse temperature\footnote{Here, $k$ is the Boltzmann constant.} and $Z_B$ is the partition function.
+Let $H_S$ be the Hamiltonian associated with the system $S$ and let $U$ denote a unitary that acts on the system $S$, a battery system $W$, and the bath $B$.
+The only unitary transformations $U$ that are allowed are those that conserve total energy.
+That is, the allowed unitaries are such that $[U,H]=0$, where $H = H_S + H_W + H_B$ is the total Hamiltonian.
 The transformation $\mathcal{T}$ performing the mapping $\mathcal{T}(\rho_S \otimes \proj{0}_W) = \sigma_S \otimes \proj{1}_W$ then takes the following form

-for some input state $\omega_{SW}$ of the system and the battery.
-The resource theoretic operations we study in the paper, all differ in the nature of the physical restrictions imposed on the catalysts.
-For example, in the class of so-called catalytic thermal operations~\cite{2ndlaws} we only allow for a single catalyst, and, in the regime of exact catalysis, we furthermore require that the catalyst is conserved exactly.
-That is, in such a case the output state $\omega_{SW}^{\rm out}$ on $SW$ and the output state $\eta_C^{\rm out}$ on $C$ satisfies

-with $\eta_C = \eta_C^{\rm out}$.
-Whenever the catalyst is absent, the allowed transformations are a subset that is simply called \emph{thermal operations}~\cite{HO-limitations}.
-The other classes of resource thermodynamic operations will be discussed in Sections \ref{sec:ext} and \ref{sec:Gibbs preserving map}.
+for some input state $\eta_{SW}$ of the system and the battery.
+Other classes of thermodynamic operations are discussed in Sections \ref{sec:ext} and \ref{sec:Gibbs preserving map}.
 Given that $U$ conserves total energy, it is clear that this framework accounts for all energy flows, making it particularly appealing for studying quantum thermodynamics.